Menomonie Public Shooting Range Projects

 We average about $2.50 from each client or the same for each hour the range is open.

 Over the years, the two side berms have “flattened” causing the width of the 200-300 yard target area to decrease in size.
 That in itself is not the concern.
 The concern is that a Range safety officer (RSO) must be positioned towards the north end of the range to see clients when they go downrange to set, check, or retrieve their targets; resulting in the RSO positioning themselves such that they cannot immediately address safety issues at the pistol or the south end of the 100 yard areas.
 To alleviate this, in 2020, we cut the south berm by the 200-300 yard area back on an angle allowing the RSO to remain in the center of the pistol/ rifle area and still see all downrange activity.
-In addition, the flattening of the north by the 200-300 yard area has limited the ability of 300 yard shooters to use the rightmost target.
-This could result in crossfire shooting when there are both the 200 and 300 yard shooting using the range at the same time.
-Our control for this was to widen the shooting area on the north side by 6 feet.
-Both of these controls do not affect the current height of the safety berms.
+In addition, we widened the shooting area on the north side by 6 feet and built a new target stand capable of holding 5 targets simultaneously.
+These controls do not affect the current height of the safety berms.

 In 2019, we drilled a well and in 2020, we installed a pressure tank and ran water just outside of the lavatory building.
 The reasoning is that we host several events involving youths in addition to having youths come to shoot on a regular basis.
 Shooting of course, involves handling ammunition which contains lead.
 While we do have hand sanitizer and towels located near the rest facility, youths are notorious for not washing hands well.
 Running water and regular soap is more effective in washing the lead contaminates from their hands and also provides easy access to drinking water to alleviate the possibility of dehydration during our events.
 The well was installed near an outbuilding that serves as the pump house.
 Power comes from the main box located near the entrance to the 300 yard shooting bench about 115 yards away.